harshu0001/Frontend-assignment/README.md

 # Front-end Assignment - MathonGo

-This is the implementation of the sample task for Frontend Developement required by MathonGo
+This is the implementation of the sample task for Frontend Development required by MathonGo

 #### TechStack used: